-The financial services industry addresses and serves a broad range of individuals and businesses, but all these clients fall into one of two categories.
-They're typically retail clients or institutional clients.
-You can substitute the term "investor" for "client" because financial advisers primarily offer assistance and advice in investing, profitably maintaining those investments, and knowing when to cash in and cut them loose.
+The financial services industry has a broad range of individual and business clients all of which fall into one of two categories—retail or institutional clients.
+The terms "investor" and "client" are interchangeable because financial advisers primarily offer investment advice, guidance on profitably maintaining those investments, and advise on cashing in and cutting investment losses.

-The term "institution" pertains to larger clients.
-Think banks, funds that maintain investment portfolios for others such as pension funds, insurance companies and, yes, that grocery store if it's part of a national chain and provides its employees with investment opportunities and retirement plan provisions.
+The term institution pertains to larger clients such as banks, funds that maintain investment portfolios for others such as pension funds, insurance companies, and large retail establishments.
+Often large retail, institutional clients will be part of a national chain and provide their employees with investment opportunities and retirement plans.

 A retail client can be an extremely wealthy individual or a small, successful business.
-The financial assets of retail clients can extend into the tens of millions, so small by no means translates to a penny-ante or low portfolio valuation client.
+The financial assets of retail clients can extend to the tens of millions, so small by no means translates to a penny-ante or low portfolio valuation client.

 Most financial advisors in financial services firms have only retail clients.
 Institutional clients are usually serviced through a separate institutional sales force.
-Similarly, certain lines of business and job functions are typically organized in a retail division based on their orientation toward retail clients.
-In addition to financial advisors, certain other job categories include financial planners.
+Similarly, certain lines of business and job functions are typically organized in a retail division based on client orientation.
+In addition to financial advice, other financial service categories include financial planning.

-Retail clients tend to buy in round lots or 100 shares.
-They're not the guy next door who wants to dabble in the market with the extra $500 he has on hand this month, although retail clients do sometimes purchase less than 100 shares, even just one share in some rare cases.
-Institutional clients tend to buy and sell thousands of shares at a time.
-Obviously, their needs for a financial advisor are much different.
+Retail clients tend to buy in round lots, or 100 shares.
+They do sometimes purchase less than 100 shares, even just one share in some rare cases.
+Institutional clients, on the other hand, tend to buy and sell thousands of shares at a time.